damon02/customizer/README.md

 ## Disclaimer

 This project does not affilliate itself in any way with adidas, YEEZY or any other trademarks, brandnames.
+All used trademarks belong to their respective owners.

 ## License